yespiggy/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to clear all startups in CapitalConnect.
-2. CapitalConnect resets all current data, effectively clearing the address book.
+2. CapitalConnect resets all current data and clears all the startups.
 3. CapitalConnect displays a empty list of startups.

 **Use case ends.**